U.S. strikes Venezuela, Trump says Maduro has been captured after ‘large scale strike’ - National | Globalnews.ca

 The U.S. military has been attacking boats in the Caribbean Sea and the eastern Pacific Ocean since early September.
 As of Friday, the number of known boat strikes is 35 and the number of people killed is at least 115, according to numbers announced by the Trump administration.

-They followed a major buildup of American forces in the waters off South America, including the arrival in November of the nation’s most advanced aircraft carrier, which added thousands more troops to what was already the largest military presence in the region in generations.
+They followed a major buildup of American forces in the waters off South America, including the arrival in November of the nation’s most advanced aircraft carrier, which added thousands more troops to what the largest military presence in the region in generations was already.

 Trump has justified the boat strikes as a necessary escalation to stem the flow of drugs into the U.S. and asserted that the U.S. is engaged in an “armed conflict” with drug cartels.